 What is Depreciation?

-An example of fixed assets are buildings, furniture, office equipment, machinery etc..
-A land is the only exception which cannot be depreciated as the value of land appreciates with time.
+An example of fixed assets are buildings, furniture, office equipment, machinery etc. The land is the only exception that cannot be depreciated as the value of land appreciates with time.

 Depreciation allows a portion of the cost of a fixed asset to the revenue generated by the fixed asset.
 This is mandatory under the matching principle as revenues are recorded with their associated expenses in the accounting period when the asset is in use.
 This helps in getting a complete picture of the revenue generation transaction.

-There three methods commonly used to calculate depreciation.
-They are:
+There are three methods commonly used to calculate depreciation.
+These are: